Syntax for Source-Code Locations

 module linespec

 While functions need a closing () to indicate their function-ness, Python module names don’t.
 What we do here is first look up the name as a file path.
-If that’s not found we look up the file as a Python module name.
-Modules have to have been imported before it accepted in the debugger.
-However you can run eval (or autoeval) to have Python import the module inside the debugger.
+If that’s not found, we look up the file as a Python module name.
+Modules have to have been imported before it is accepted in the debugger.
+However, you can run eval (or autoeval) to have Python 1mport the module inside the debugger.

-In sum file names are distinguished from method names purely by semantic means.
-However gdb and thus this debugger has no means to explicitly tag names as a file path or Python module name.
+In sum, file names are distinguished from method names purely by semantic means.
+However, gdb and thus this debugger have no means to explicitly tag names as a file path or Python module name.
 We, but not gdb, make a distinction between functions versus modules and file paths.

 os.path:45 # Line 45 of the file that contains os.path